 --- Caution ---

-This option is not guaranteed to be fully standards-compliant for all code cases.
+Th is option is not guaranteed to be fully standards-compliant for all code cases.

--- Caution --
+--- Caution ---

--Omax automatically enables the armclang -flto option and the generated object files are not suitable for creating static libraries.
-When -flto is enabled, you cannot build ROPI or RWPI images.
+sui max automatically enables the armclang -flto option and the generated object files a table for creating static libraries.
+When -flto is enabled, you cannot build ROPI or lages.

-When using -Omax:
+Note -

-- Code-size, build-time, and the debug view can each be adversely affected. - ARM cannot guarantee that the best performance optimization is achieved in all code cases. - It is not possible to output meaningful disassembly when the -flto option is enabled, which is turned on by default at -Omax, because this generates files containing bitcode. - If you are trying to compile at -Omax and have separate compile and link steps, then also include -Omax on your armlink command line.
+• hen using -Omax: Code-size, build-time, and the debug view can each be adversely affected.
+ARM cannot guarantee that the best performance optimization is achieved in all cod.
+It is not possible to output meaningful disassembly when the -flto option is enable is turned on by default at -Omax, because this generates files containing bitcode.
+If you are trying to compile at -Omax and have separate compile and link steps, then include -Omax on your armlink command line.

+Note

+1,000